 Well done indeed Team GB's Vets squad who beat Australia in the first Vets Test yesterday (17th November).
 A solid team performance from everyone.
 Loved the Skipper's move in heat five!

 (thanks to whoever stuck these pix on Facebook)

 Next Stop 2018 - calling all Over 40s - let's see you all here!

 Please see Standings page for overall winners and how they were decided.

 Leicester Monarchs pull out all the stops at Grand Finale.
-Report here soon.
+Report above.

 Norwich Battle a triumph for all our Vets!

 Some words, pictures and videos now available via links above, but what a fantastic advert for the Sport this was, and what a gritty display by the best bunch of "mature" racers in the World!
 Thanks to all at Norwich CSC for hosting such a successful event and well done to both teams for providing such a nailbiting atmosphere in tricky and tiring conditions.
 Congratulations to the British Lions on their narrow victory, kept seriously honest by the Orchid Euro-Vets team.

 Well done Glasgow - a great meeting and DRY!

 Pretty good turnout for this one, well done to all who mostly had a fair old trek to get there, but the winner was Orchid Fighting Male Cancer after a super raffle at the end of proceedings.
 In particular I'd like to thank Chic Mackie, that almost goes without saying, but more especially the ladies again whose catering was superb and very much appreciated by all the lads.
 With any luck there may be a short report on the proceedings coming along soon.